 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together into different types below:

-- Other personal data contained in correspondence and documents we receive in relation to a matter which you maye be a party or otherwise concerned
+Other personal data contained in correspondence and documents we receive in relation to a matter which you may be a party or otherwise concerned.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as it does not directly or indirectly reveal your identity.
 We may, for example, aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the whole of the combined data as personal data which will be used in accordance with this Website Policy.